Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Can fibrocystic breast changes cause my boobs to hurt when I’m not pregnant?

 Yes, fibrocystic breast changes involve benign cysts and fibrous tissue that can cause lumps and tenderness.
-This condition commonly causes breast pain unrelated to pregnancy and varies with hormonal cycles.
+This condition commonly causes breast pain unrelated to pregnancy and often varies with hormonal cycles.

 Are medications a reason why my boobs hurt when I’m not pregnant?